AEJM Newsletter Archive | 04/2023

 The Hebrew Manuscripts Digitisation Project has a web resource called Hebrew Manuscripts, which includes a series of short articles by leading experts about topics which directly relate to the digitised collection.
 The website also features access to a selection of collection items, videos, and information about the project.
 For updates and highlights, follow the project on Twitter using #HebrewProject.

-For the complete 04/2023 newsletter, click here.
-Dear Friends of the AEJM, Dear Colleagues, In this issue of our newsletter, we…
+To view the complete 02/2024 Newsletter, click here Dear Friends of the AEJM, Dear Colleagues, At the end of March, the…